 Speak up, speak out.
 Advocate for yourself, for your friends and family, for your patients.
 Write a letter to the editor of your paper.
 Call, email, or tweet your senators and representative.

 Looking for more information on Title X?
-Read from some of our providers on the importance of Title X and how damaging the Gag Rule will be, including our statement, in The New York Times, the Winston-Salem Journal, and the Women’s Media Center.
+Read from some of our providers on the importance of Title X and how damaging the Gag Rule will be, including our statement, in The New York Times, the Winston-Salem Journal, Women’s Media Center, and WAMC Radio.
+Read coverage of our Fellow Dr. Jamila Perritt testifying to Congress sharing what the new real means for her patients in ThinkProgress.
+Read her full testimony here.

 Looking for a detailed fact sheet on Title X?
 See this one from our partners at the National Family Planning & Reproductive Health Association.